oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 > a **lexical-to-value mapping**.
 >
 > * The lexical-to-value mapping of a datatype is a set of pairs
-> whose first element belongs to the lexical space and the second element
+> whose first element belongs to the lexical space and second element
 > belongs to the value space of the datatype.

 A small example may help clarify the concept of information.
 The information